tjcsl/ion/README.rst

 **How can I create a testing environment?** Read the section on `Setting up Vagrant <https://ion.readthedocs.io/en/latest/setup/vagrant.html>`_ in the documentation.

 **Why is my build failing?** A PEP 8 syntax checker, test suite, and docs build are run during the CI build.
-You can run ``./deploy`` to run a partial replica of the CI build on your location.
+You can run ``./deploy`` to run a partial replica of the CI build on your machine.

 **Where can I report a bug?**